Developer docs

 404NOT_FOUND — order not owned by this shop

-409Conflict — e.g. too many active API keys
+409Conflict — e.g. too many active API keys, or ALREADY_CANCELLED

 429RATE_LIMITED — retry after 60s